openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 * view roles and rolebindings
 * patch persistentvolumeclaims

-ACS team needs to be able to delete a namespace

-* delete namespaces

 ## backplane-acs-ingress: `openshift-ingress`

 - ACS team needs get/list/watch access to inspect the routers and logs